navin-mohan/navin-mohan.github.io/_posts/2018-12-31-dealing-with-endianess-cpp.md

 You could use it with pretty much any built-in or user-defined datatype.
 And by no means, this is the best possible implementation out there.
 This is just something I came up with when I had a requirement.
 If you know a better way of implementing it, feel free to let me know in the comments.

-Thank you for reading! :smile:
+Thank you for reading! 😀